-(1) The state of weathering and alteration of rock material and discontinuities shall be investigated and recorded in the Ground Investigation Report.

-(+2) Rock weathering and alteration, abrasivity, and degradation should be determined in accordance with one or more of the standards given in Table 7.5.
+- (1) The state of weathering and alteration of rock material and discontinuities shall be investigated and recorded in the Ground Investigation Report. - (2) Rock weathering and alteration, abrasivity, and degradation should be determined in accordance with one or more of the standards given in Table 7.5.

-NOTE Table B.5 give examples of applicable national standards in the absence of EN and ISO standards.
+NOTE Table B.5 gives examples of applicable national standards in the absence of EN and ISO standards.

 Property Test standard

 Weathering and alteration EN ISO 14689

-See Note a
+Abrasivity See Note a

-Abrasivity

 Degradation EN ISO 14689

-d Those is surroutly no FN or ICO stor

-There is currently no EN or ISO standard for this test.
+a There is currently no EN or ISO standard for this test.